 Within a build, the request for current build details can look like:

 You can use the super user account with REST API: just provide no username and the generated password logged into the server log.

 As REST API evolves from one TeamCity version to another, there can be incompatible changes in the protocol.

 Under the http://teamcity:8111/app/rest/ or http://teamcity:8111/app/rest/latest URL the latest version is available.
-Under the http://teamcity:8111/app/rest/<version> URL, the current version is available and earlier versions CAN be available.
+Under the http://teamcity:8111/app/rest/<version> URLs other versions CAN be available.
 Our general policy is to supply TeamCity with at least one previous version.
 The REST API protocol version is the TeamCity version where this protocol was first introduced.

 Breaking changes in the API are described in the related Upgrade Notes section.
 Note that additions to the objects returned (such as new XML attributes or elements) are not considered major changes and do not cause the protocol version to increment.
 Also, the endpoints marked with